Transportation in Aachen

 - International service by ICE and Thalys trains to Paris, Brussels, Frankfurt, and Cologne.

-- Euregiobahn regional trains link Aachen with Dutch Limburg towns and nearby German destinations.
+- Euregiobahn regional trains linking Aachen with Dutch Limburg towns and nearby German destinations.

 Cycling and Bike Sharing

-- Cycling infrastructure includes designated bike lanes, priority traffic signals, and safer junctions.
+The cycling infrastructure in Aachen includes designated bike lanes, priority traffic signals, and safer junctions.

-- The city adopted a bicycle priority network to encourage efficient and safe cycling.
+The city adopted a bicycle priority network, encouraging efficient and safe cycling throughout urban areas.

-- Velocity Aachen operated one of the largest electric bike-share systems with 100+ stations and 500 e-bikes.
-(Note: Velocity ceased operations in mid-2025.)
+Velocity Aachen operated one of the largest electric bike sharing systems in the region with over 100 stations and 500 e-bikes, enabling flexible short-distance travel in and beyond the city.

-- Alternative bike rental options like Call a Bike by Deutsche Bahn remain available.
+Note: The Velocity system ceased operations in mid-2025, with new providers currently being sought, but other bike rental options like Call a Bike by Deutsche Bahn remain available nearby.

 Electric Scooters and Car Sharing

-- Scooters must be parked in designated zones near stations and busy areas.
+Scooters must be parked in designated zones close to stations and busy areas.

-- Minimum rental age is 14, with safety regulations enforced.
+Minimum rental age is 14, with safety regulations enforced by providers.

-- Car sharing schemes, including vehicles and e-bikes, are available with app-based bookings.
+Car sharing schemes, including vehicles and e-bikes, are also available with app-based bookings, providing mobility options beyond public transport.

 Ticketing and Fares